Boundary Value Analysis and Equivalence Partitioning explained with a simple example:

-Using equivalence partitioning method above test cases can be divided into three sets of input data called as classes.
-Each test case is a representative of a respective class.
+Using the Equivalence Partitioning method above test cases can be divided into three sets of input data called classes.
+Each test case is representative of a respective class.

 Test cases for input box accepting numbers between 1 and 1000 using Equivalence Partitioning:

-3) Input data with any value greater than 1000 to represent third invalid input class.
+#3) Input data with any value greater than 1000 to represent the third invalid input class.

 We have selected one representative from every input class to design our test cases.
 Test case values are selected in such a way that largest number of attributes of equivalence class can be exercised.

-It's widely recognized that input values at the extreme ends of input domain cause more errors in the system.
-More application errors occur at the boundaries of input domain.
-‘Boundary value analysis' testing technique is used to identify errors at boundaries rather than finding those exist in center of input domain.
+It's widely recognized that input values at the extreme ends of the input domain cause more errors in the system.
+More application errors occur at the boundaries of the input domain.
+‘Boundary Value Analysis' Testing technique is used to identify errors at boundaries rather than finding those that exist in the center of the input domain.

 Test cases for input box accepting numbers between 1 and 1000 using Boundary value analysis:

-3) Test data with values just above the extreme edges of input domain i.e. values 2 and 1001.
+#3) Test data with values just above the extreme edges of the input domain i.e. values 2 and 1001.

-Boundary value analysis is often called as a part of stress and negative testing.
+Boundary Value Analysis is often called as a part of the Stress and Negative Testing.

 Note: There is no hard-and-fast rule to test only one value from each equivalence class you created for input domains.
 You can select multiple valid and invalid values from each equivalence class according to your needs and previous judgments.

-E.g. if you divided 1 to 1000 input values invalid data equivalence class, then you can select test case values like 1, 11, 100, 950 etc. Same case for other test cases having invalid data classes.
+For Example, if you divided 1 to 1000 input values invalid data equivalence class, then you can select test case values like 1, 11, 100, 950, etc. Same case for other test cases having invalid data classes.

 Share your examples below.